ASNeG/OpcUaStack/docs/source/getting_started/hello_world.rst

 The builder has created a C++ project in folder **helloworld**, which is ready to be compiled and run as an OPC UA server on 8888 TCP\\IP port.

-If you look into the folder you can see quite many files, but don't worry.
+If you look inside the folder you can see quite many files, but don't worry.
 You don't need to touch most of them.
-For our goal we need only three:
+For our goal we need only two:

 * **src/helloworld/Config/OpcUaServer.xml** - configuration of the server
-* **src/helloworld/Library/Library.cpp** and **Library.h**  - source code of the user application
+* **src/helloworld/Library/Library.cpp** - source code of the user application

 Information Model
 ---------------------------

 Every OPC UA server application provides its data with *Nodes*, which contain some information and have a tree structure.
-To make a string greeting available for OPC UA clients we must to describe it as a node in *Information Model*.
+To make a greeting string available for OPC UA clients we must to describe it as a node in *Information Model*.
 Let's do it!

 Create a file with name **HelloWorldNodeSet.xml** in directory **src/helloworld/Config** and copy there the following text in XML format: